dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 If you are still confused, maybe the best way to get a feel of what it going on would be to work out some of your own examples with this.
 In this section I will be going over such examples that I have worked out, but it would be best to play around with something like what I am writing about here a little.

-### 2.1 - Pointing to the cube location relative to word space from within a group
+### 2.1 - Pointing to Where a nested object would be relative to world space by giving a local space value

-Say that I have a group object and two mesh objects as child objects of the group.One mesh object contains a cone geometry, and the other child mesh object contains a box geometry.
-On top of all of this the group itself is positioned away from the origin.
+Say that I have a group object and two mesh objects as child objects of the group.
+One mesh object contains a cone geometry, and the other child mesh object contains a box geometry.
+On top of all of this the group itself is positioned away from the origin so that the ogrin of the group does not align with the origin of world space, assuming that nothing has been done to adjust the scene object position.

 Now lets say that I want to have the cone mesh look at the cube, but when I do so the cube points at a location that would be where the cube would be if it was not a child of the group, but rather the scene object.
+This happens because I am just giving the position of the nested cube as a value to look at which is a local space that is relative to the group, not the scene object which is aligned with world space.

 ```js
 //-------- ----------